peter279k/peter-http/README.md

 ## Introduction

-The object-oriented style helper class helps you accessing the WordPress HTTP API easily.
+The object-oriented style helper class helps you accessing the WordPress HTTP functions easily.

 ## Usage